MCP-Mirror/eqozqq_MCPE-Alpha-Server-for-Pterodactyl/README.md

-# 0.8.1-server-for-FalixNodes
+# MCPE Alpha Server for Pterodactyl
-PocketMine 0.8.1 server for FalixNodes.
+Bins for Pterodactyl panel

 # Installation
 1. Transfer files to server folder